EarthyScience/SINDBAD/dev/.documenter/pages/code/sindbad.md

   - `gppDemand_none`: sets the scalar for demand GPP to ones &amp; demand GPP to zero

-- `gppDiffRadiation`: Effect of diffuse radiation
+- `gppDiffRadiation`: Quantifies the effect of diffuse radiation on GPP: 1 indicates no diffuse radiation effect, while 0 indicates complete effect.
   - `gppDiffRadiation_GSI`: cloudiness scalar [radiation diffusion] on gpp_potential based on GSI implementation of LPJ

   - `gppDiffRadiation_Turner2006`: cloudiness scalar [radiation diffusion] on gpp_potential based on Turner2006